Hurghada Two Day Tours

 Next, continue to Sakkara, located only 16 miles southwest of Cairo.
 This city dates back to 3100 BC.
 Visit the Step Pyramid, built for King Zoser and an essential aspect of the pyramids’ evolution.
 Then, head over to Memphis City, the ancient capital of Egypt and home to the colossal statue of Ramses II and the great Alabaster Sphinx.
 After this, stop for lunch in a local restaurant based on a full meal for each person, but beverages are not included.
 End the first day with a transfer to your hotel for check-in and an overnight stay in Cairo.

 The second-day itinerary: Check out of the hotel at 8 am and collect your luggage to be stored in the car.
-Begin the day with a visit to the Egyptian Museum of Antiquities, displaying the World’s most extensive collection of precious Egyptian art.
-Marvel at the rare collection of over 250,000 genuine artefacts that date back 5,000 years.
+Begin the day with a visit to the Egyptian Museum of Antiquities, which displays the world’s Most extensive collection of precious Egyptian art.
+Marvel at the rare collection of over 250,000 genuine artefacts dating back 5,000 years.

 Continue to the Citadel, where you will visit the Alabaster Mosque of Mohamed Ali Pasha before proceeding to Khan El Khalili Bazaar.
 The numerous shops in this district are known for trading brass war, copper, perfumes, leather, silver, gold, and much more.
 After this, enjoy lunch at a local restaurant (beverages are not included).
 At the end of day 2, transfer back to Cairo Airport for your return flight to Hurghada.